 Courses for Non-majors

-The department does not offer a minor, but our 200-level courses are open to all students and offer excellent opportunities for critical thinking and inquiry into learning and teaching.
-These courses include Foundations of Education, Educational Psychology, Exceptional Learner, and Human Relations.
+The department does not currently offer a minor, but our 200-level courses are open to all students and offer excellent opportunities for critical thinking and inquiry into learning and teaching.
+These courses include Historical Foundations of Education, Educational Psychology, Exceptional Learner, and Education and Culture.